NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/EEUQ/exampleShearBuilding3/README.rst

 .. note::

-   To specify instead to use the OpenSees script instead, from yje Model Generator pull down menu select **OpenSees.
+   To specify instead to use the OpenSees script, from the **Model Generator** pull down menu select **OpenSees**.
 For the fields in the panel presented enter the path to the ``ShearBuilding3d.tcl`` script.
-Also specify thee Response Nodes as **1 2 3 4** in the panel.
-The Response nodes will tell model generator which nodes correspond to nodes at the 4 floor levels for which responses are to be obtained when using the standard earthquake EDP's.
+Also specify three Response Nodes as **1 2 3 4** in the panel.
+This field will tell the model generator which nodes correspond to nodes at the four floor levels at which responses are to be obtained when using the standard earthquake EDPs.

    .. figure:: figures/shearSIM-OpenSees.png
       :align: center
       :figclass: align-center

-3. Next select the **EVT** panel.
-From the Load Generator pull down menu select the **Multiple PEER** option.
-This will present a panel with 3 buttons to **Add**, **Remove** and **Load Directory**.
-Press the **Add** button.
-Give the motion a name, here enter **elCentro** in the first line edit.
-Now for the motion enter the path to the **elCentro.AT2** motion.
-Leave the motion acting in the **1** dof direction and for this direction enter a scale factor, enter **factorEC**.
+4. Next select the **EVT** panel.
+From the **Load Generator** pull down menu select the **Multiple PEER** option.
+This will present a panel with three buttons: **Add**, **Remove** and **Load Directory**.
+Click the **Add** button.
+Give the motion a name, here enter ``elCentro`` in the first line edit.
+Now for the motion, enter the path to the ``elCentro.AT2`` motion.
+Leave the motion acting in the **1** dof direction and for the scale factor in this direction, enter **factorEC**.

 .. figure:: figures/shearEVT.png
    :align: center
    :figclass: align-center

-3. Next choose the **FEM** panel.
-Here we will change the entries to use Rayleigh damping, with rayleigh factor chosen using **1** and **3** modes.
-For the **MDOF** model generator, because it generates a model with two translational and 1 rotational degree-of-freedom in each direction and because we have provided the same **k** values in each translational direction, i.e. we will have duplicate eigenvalues, we specify as shown in the figure modes **1** and **6**.
+5. Next choose the **FEM** panel.
+Here we will change the entries to use Rayleigh damping, with Rayleigh factor chosen using the first and third modes.
+For the **MDOF** model generator, because it generates a model with two translational and one rotational degree-of-freedom in each direction and because we have provided the same ``k`` values in each translational direction (i.e. we will have duplicate eigenvalues), we specify as shown in the figure modes **1** and **6**.

 .. figure:: figures/shearFEM.png
    :align: center